Empower Your Practice

 When patients use apps aligned with their specific conditions, such as Glooko for diabetes or Headspace for mental wellness, they generate valuable data that can inform clinical decisions.
 This continuous stream of information provides a more holistic view of a patient's health between appointments, facilitating more personalised and timely interventions, and strengthening the patient-provider partnership.

 • Curate Relevant Apps.
-Instead of broad recommendations, suggest specific, vetted apps that align with your patients' conditions.
+Suggest specific, vetted apps that align with your patients' conditions.
 For a physiotherapy practice, this might be a specialised exercise-tracking app.

 • Prioritise Security.
-Only recommend applications that are HIPAA compliant (or meet equivalent local data protection standards) and clearly outline their data privacy policies.
-Patient trust is paramount.
+Only recommend applications that meet UK data protection standards and clearly outline their data privacy policies.

 • Provide Clear Guidance.
-Offer simple instructions on how to download and use recommended apps.
-Explain how the data they track will be used to support their treatment, ensuring they understand the benefit.
+Offer simple instructions on how to download and use recommended apps, and explain how the data will support their treatment.

 • Adoption Rate.
-What percentage of targeted patients have downloaded and are actively using the recommended app?
+Track what percentage of targeted patients are actively using the recommended app.

 • Patient-Reported Outcomes.
-Are patients reporting a better understanding of their condition or improved adherence to their treatment plans since using the app?
-Use brief surveys to collect this qualitative feedback.
+Use brief surveys to assess whether patients report better understanding of their condition or improved adherence since using the app.

 4. Patient Advisory Councils and Co-Design